-Finding that perfect paint color for your kitchen walls can be daunting and extremely confusing process.
+Finding that perfect paint color for your kitchen walls can be a daunting and extremely confusing process.
 Is a dramatic, bold color on your walls a good idea?
 Is a light, pastel hue better?
 It's a tough decision, especially when having to take into account how often you cook and the type of light your space receives.
-The great news is we are here to help; these paint shades are guaranteed to make your cooking space more inviting.
+That's why it helps to check out color inspiration before painting your space.

 01 of 08